-- 5. Firmly tighten the clamping screw.
-If possible, tighten to 5.5 N•m ± 0.5 N•m (49 lbf•in ± 4 lbf•in) using a torque wrench. - 6.
-Install drive belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 7.
-Install side panel, refer to CON-TROLS, INSTRUMENTS AND EQUIPMENT.
+5. Firmly tighten the clamping screw.
+If possible, tighten to specification.

+SPECIFICATION Clamping screw 5.5 N•m ± 0.5 N•m (49 lbf•in ± 4 lbf•in)

+- 1. Clamping screw - Install drive belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - Install side panel, refer to CON-TROLS, INSTRUMENTS AND FOUIPMENT.

-NOTE: This setting is correct as a preliminary adjustment for most models and drive belt types.
+NOTE: These settings are correct as a preliminary adjustment for most models.
 In some cases, when starting the engine, the vehicle could creep, indicating that the drive belt is too tight.